Dimensions vs Metrics: Using Them in Google Data Studio

 When you're starting with Data Studio, it's a little difficult to know what should be a dimension and what should be a metric.

+Making the right choice will make your reports better and make you look like an expert.
 Dimension and metrics are 2 main data source types or field types.
 All data sources have these 2 main types of data fields.

-| Dimensions and metrics are fundemental units of all data sources.
+| Dimensions and metrics are fundamental units of all data sources.

-You'll encounter into metrics and dimensions whether you're using Google Data Studio, Google Analytics, Adobe Experience Cloud, Excel, or any other piece of software that allows you to turn raw analytics data into charts and graphs - and they'll be puzzling at first.
+You'll encounter metrics and dimensions whether you're using Google Data Studio, Google Analytics, Adobe Experience Cloud, Excel, or any other piece of software that allows you to turn raw analytics data into charts and graphs - and they'll be puzzling at first.
 Your first few graphs will most likely be nonsense.
 That's all right!
 It isn't the most natural thing on the planet.

 Since we are here, let's check what are other field types.
 There are calculated fields and parameters.
 We will examine them more in the future.